 If you are nervous over a text message you or someone else has sent, ask for clarification.
 A lack of communication impacts relationships monumentally, especially when you make automatic assumptions based on little evidence.
 Asking for clarification also shows the other person that you want to avoid any misinterpretations.
 This will help reduce the potential of unnecessary arguments, as well as your anxiety.

-4. Let Your Friends Know How You Feel
+4. Let Friends & Family Know How You Feel

 Let your friends know how you feel about texting.
 By giving them a heads up, you offer them a chance to better understand if you respond anxiously or accusatory to a message.
 For those who are introverted or socially awkward, sharing this information can be tough.
 However, it helps keep communication open and honest while limiting the risk of frustration.

-If a text thread contains multiple different topics at once, try focusing on only one at a time.
-Once you’ve read and responded to that particular aspect, you can then move on to the next.
-Doing so can help you feel more secure in your responses.
+If a text thread contains multiple different topics at once, try focusing on only one topic at a time.
+Once you’ve read and responded to that specific aspect, you can then move on to the next.
+This approach helps prevent feeling overwhelmed and ensures that each topic receives your full attention and thoughtful response.

 When texting proves too overwhelming for you, ask the other person if a phone call works for them instead.
 You’ll be better able to hear their reactions and share your thoughts effectively without miscommunications.
 Even if this is something that needs to be scheduled, interacting over the phone rather than through texts can greatly ease your anxiety.